sss1612/Basic-multiplayer-game/README.md

 -Client crashes if server crashes

--Server can only handle up to 5 initial connectors and ceases to work
+-Server design can only handle up to 5 clients